-August through October and April through June Polo shirt (long or short sleeve) or white Oxford shirt without a tie (buttoned at second button from the top); Uniform walking shorts/slacks November through March Oxford shirt, sweater, sweater vest, or green cardigan with a tie; no Polo shirts; Uniform walking shorts/slacks
+August through October and April through June Polo shirt (long or short sleeve) or white Oxford shirt without a tie (buttoned at second button from the top); Uniform walking shorts/slacks November through March Oxford shirt, sweater, sweater vest, quarter-zip pullover or green cardigan with a tie; no Polo shirts; Uniform walking shorts/slacks

-Cardigan sweaters may be worn all year; Cardigans may be worn with polo shirts; Full uniform is acceptable attire all year.
+Cardigan sweaters may be worn all year, including with polo shirts.
+Quarter-zip pullovers may be worn all year with seasonally appropriate collared shirts underneath.
+The full uniform is acceptable attire all year.